 Securities lending, or the exercise of loaning securities to other investors, is a key aspect of capital markets activity that facilitates settlement, injects liquidity, and fosters confidence for risk taking.
 These benefits are accessible to all types of investors, spanning from long-term stable asset base investors to more active participants, like hedge funds or market makers.

-ETF securities lending has grown alongside broader adoption of the structure.
-Many investors may be familiar with “inside” lending, or the practice in which ETF issuers lend out the constituents of the ETF.
+ETF securities lending has grown alongside broader adoption of the ETF structure.
+Many investors may be familiar with “inside” lending, or the practice in which ETF issuers lend out the constituents shares of the ETF.
 “Outside” lending, however, refers to when ETF beneficial owners make their ETF shares available for borrowing.

 In some cases, “outside” lending can serve as a more relevant driver of returns, with the potential to earn lending returns that offset the fees of the fund.

-Through the end of July 2024, SPY represented an estimated average of 90.8% of S&P 500 ETF notional short interest and 21.8% of total ETF notional short interest from over 3,600 US-listed funds.3
+Through the end of August 2025, SPY represented an estimated average of 88.8% of S&P 500 ETF notional short interest and 24.2% of total ETF notional short interest from over 3,600 US-listed funds.3

 Borrowers of SPY are typically hedge fund managers, investment managers, options traders, or market makers who seek to: